 Key Performance Indicators (KPIs) are essential for measuring solutions’ overall performance and contribution to business success.
 Accounts Payable Automation solutions are no different, as they allow us to streamline our financial operations.

-Accounts payable processes have so many moving parts, numerous manual steps, and several employees involved across the organization.
+Accounts payable processes have many moving parts, numerous manual steps, and several employees involved across the organization.
 This is why determining metrics is extremely important to evaluate a solution is performing.

 An accounts payable KPI gives us a quantifiable data point that tells us how successful an AP automation solution is.
 An ideal AP KPI must be specific, time-bound, and universally agreed on.
-We must measure these KPIs regularly to identify areas of improvement, to keep processes in line with business goals, and to keep an authentic record for accountability.
+We must measure these KPIs regularly to identify areas of improvement, keep processes in line with business goals, and keep an authentic record for accountability.